Home State Laws Page 10

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• In Georgia, there currently exist no supplementary penalties incurred due to BAC levels exceeding the expressed, legal limit
+• Supplementary penalties may be incurred due to BAC levels exceeding .20%

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption